-Ann Ipock is an award-winning Southern humorist and speaker, who’s found writing to be her safest career to date.
-After catching the mayor’s mustache in her dental hygiene polisher, she joined a writer’s group, began acting in community theatre and changed her hair color at least three times.
+Ann Ipock is an award-winning Southern author, speaker and humorist, who’s found writing to be her safest career to date.
+After catching the Mayor’s mustache in her dental hygiene polisher, she joined a writer’s group, began acting in community theatre and changed her hair color at least three times.
 She now lives in Wilmington, NC with her loving, loyal, and confused husband, Russell.
-They have two daughters and two granddaughters.
+They have two daughters and four granddaughters.

-Life is Short, I Wish I Was Taller follows Life is Short, So Read This Fast! and Life is Short, But It’s Wide and completes the Life is Short trilogy.
+Life is Short, Pack Your Bags Now! was released in late 2016 and follows Life is Short, I Wish I Was Taller, Life is Short, So Read This Fast! and Life is Short, But It’s Wide.

-Ann currently writes for *Georgetown Times, SC’s oldest newspaper, Sasee and Columbia County Magazine.
-She has taught at the SC Writer’s Workshop in Myrtle Beach, the Foothills Writers Guild Conference at Anderson University, and was selected as a judge for Catfish Stew anthology.
+Ann has written for *Georgetown Times, SC’s oldest newspaper, Sasee Magazine, Columbia County Magazine and Salt Magazine.
+She has taught at the SC Writer’s Workshop in Myrtle Beach, the Foothills Writers Guild Conference at Anderson University, and was selected as a judge for Catfish Stew anthology, as well as the Silver Coast Winery's Short Stories.

 Ann’s favorite quote: